Fastest Drag Car In Forza Horizon 5 Guide

 6. Ariel Atom V8 500

-The Ariel Atom V8 500 has all the ingredients that make for a zippy track monster.
-Its super-lightweight chassis and accessible power make it feel like a go-kart on steroids around Mexico’s race tracks.
+The Ariel Atom V8 500 has all the ingredients for a zippy track monster.
+The super-lightweight chassis and accessible power make it feel like a go-kart on steroids around Mexico’s race tracks.

 That’s great, but this list features the best drag cars in Forza Horizon 5, not the best track cars in Forza Horizon 5.